Pawnbroking Guide

 The amount of interest charged on a pawnbroking loan depends on the loan amount: the higher the amount, the less interest is charged on your products.
 The highest monthly interest rate is 9.99%, which is for loans between £1–£500, while the lowest is 3.5%, which is applied to loans between £50,000–£100,000.

 Here at H&T, we charge daily interest rather than monthly.
-Daily interest is worked out by multiplying the monthly interest on your loan by 12 and dividing it by 365.25.
-For example, if you had a loan with the highest interest rate of 9.99%, this would be multiplied by 12 and divided by 365.25, which would equate to an interest of 0.33% per day.
+Daily interest is calculated by multiplying the monthly interest by 12 and dividing by 365.25.
+For example: A loan with an interest rate of 9.99% would be - 9.99% * 12 / 365.25 = 0.33% per day.

 We moved to daily interest as we believe it gives you more transparency on your loan.
 Our loan contracts are still 6 months long, and you are always welcome to pay off your loan earlier if you wish to do so.
 To find out more about how daily interest works, make sure to check out our daily interest FAQs.